jele5104/Lee_CSCI2270_FinalProject/documentation.md

 ItemNode* ItemTree::searchItemTree(ItemNode *node, string item);

 **Function description**:
-This method calculates the hashcode for the input movie name, and deletes the movie from the hash table.
-Handles cases where movie is first, mid, or last node in the chain.
+This method searches through the BST for the specific node.

 **Example**:
-ItemTree Item;
+Implemented in findItem(item):
-Item.addItemNode(itemAdd, price)
+searchItemTree(root, item);

 **Precondition**:
 Item has to exist.
 If the item does not exist in the inventory list, it will print 'Item not found'.